Grammys 2023: List of winners and nominees

 Viola Davis picked up an award for Best Audiobook, giving her coveted EGOT status (Emmy, Grammy, Oscar and Tony).
 She is only the 18th person in history to have won all four major entertainment awards.

-A list of nominees for the night's biggest awards is below, and will be updated as the winners are announced Sunday night:
+A list of nominees and winners for the night's biggest awards is below:

 Record of the Year